Skip to contents

 colours

 character, a vector of colours.
 If type = "discrete", number of colours must be equal to the number of classes contained in the raster imagery with which frames have been created.
-Optioanlly, the vector can be named to associate map values with colours and define the scale limits, e.g. c("-1" = "red", "0" = "blue", "1" = "green")
+Optionally, the vector can be named to associate map values with colours and define the scale limits, e.g. c("-1" = "red", "0" = "blue", "1" = "green")

 labels